Karbon Next 2026: AI & the Future of Accounting Practice Management

 Confidence and hallucination

-Memories and hopes
+Memories and hope

 The hierarchy of work

-Real-time translation
+Global translation

 Closing Message - Managing in a world of more